Vandivier/arias-tale-rag/backend/README.md

 this backend `requires-python = ">=3.11,<4.0"`

+first, spin up the local supabase postgres database in database/

+Once the pg docker container is setup succesfully, you will be able to get the needed environment variables for python communication to the database instance.

-first, copy the environment variable file and populate appropriately:
+Next, copy the backend/ environment variable file and populate appropriately:

 ```bash
 cp .env.example .env